Helen Decardi-Nelson MBACP Reg. Counselling Adults, Children and Young people

 |Face to face counselling:||Yes|

 I counsel on Mondays, Wednesdays and Thursdays during the day.
-I am also available on Monday evenings (from 6pm) and Tuesday evenings (from 5pm).
+I am also available on Tuesday evenings.

 Types of client